image-js/image-js-docs/docs/Tutorials/Extracting metadata.md

 ### Getting extra data

-Within metadata, you might be wondering what this huge mix of letters and numbers represents:
+You might be wondering what this huge mix of letters and numbers represents:

 ![](./images/roiAnalysis/extraData.jpg)